a11ywatch/github-actions/README.md

 Some of the primary features include pass/fail testing, code fixes, and detailed reports.

-When running locally the action uses A11yWatch Lite.
+When running locally the action uses A11yWatch Lite and installs the [a11ywatch-cli](https://github.com/a11ywatch/a11ywatch).

 ### Usage